yjb94/yjb94/README.md

 ### 🍭 Thoughtful and meticulous developer
 Welcome to my place :)
+> I am a Software engineer, focusing on user experiences.

 #### About me
 - I use **React**, to maximize UI productivity and ensure efficient, modular code.